TOP

 Myrdalsjokull

 Mýrdalsjökull is an ice cap in the south of Iceland.
-It is to the north of Vík í Mýrdal and to the east of the smaller ice cap Eyjafjallajökull.
+It is to the north of Vík í Mýrdal and the east of the smaller ice cap Eyjafjallajökull.
 Between these two glaciers is Fimmvörðuháls pass.
-Its peak reaches 1,493 m (4,898 ft) in height and in 1980 it covered an area of 595 km2 (230 sq mi).
-The icecap of the glacier covers an active
+Its peak reaches 1,493 m (4,898 ft) in height, and in 1980 it covered an area of 595 km2 (230 sq mi).
+The icecap of the glacier covers an active volcano

 Thorlakshofn